 • Better weather resistance

-• Pest-resistance
+• Pest-immunity

 • Higher strength and durability